tkb-github/attested-conjectures/README.md

 ---
-title: Database of Greek and Latin Conjectural Emendations Attested in MSS | Open Source by TKB
+title: Database of Greek and Latin Conjectural Emendations Attested in MSS
 description: A hard look at the soft practice of textual criticism
 permalink: /
 seo: